 1. Creating an Integration Task

-In the tab bar, click Open tab (plus icon), and then select
+In the tab bar, click Open tab (plus icon), and then select Projects.

-- On the Projects page, select DI_Lab.
+- On the Projects page, click DI_Lab.

-The Create Integration Task page opens in a new tab.
+The Create integration task page opens in a new tab.

-On the Create Integration Task page, change the Name to
+On the Create integration task page, change the Name to

-Load Customers Lab.Entering a Description is optional.
 The value in the Identifier field is auto-generated based on the value you enter for Name.
 You can change the auto-generated value, but once you save the task, you cannot update it again.

 - In the Data Flow section, click Select.

-- In the Select a Data Flow panel, select Load Customers and Revenue Data, and then click Select.
+- In the Select a data flow panel, select Load Customers and Revenue Data, and then click Select.

-- Click Create and Close.
+- Click Create and close.